California scrub jay: Intelligence

 Recent research has suggested that western scrub jays, along with several other corvids, are among the most intelligent of animals.
 The brain-to-body mass ratio of adult scrub jays rivals that of chimpanzees and cetaceans, and is dwarfed only by that of humans.
 Scrub jays are also the only non-primate or non-dolphin shown to plan ahead for the future (known as metacognition), which was previously thought of as a uniquely human trait.
 Other studies have shown that they can remember locations of over 200 food caches, as well as the food item in each cache and its rate of decay.
 To protect their caches from pilfering conspecifics, scrub jays will choose locations out of sight of their competitors, or re-cache caches once they are alone, suggesting that they can take into account the perspective of others.

-Jays are able to mimic raptors like red-tailed and red-shouldered hawks with such accuracy that is can be difficult to distinguish between species using calls alone; possible explanations for this behavior include warning other jays about the presence of a predator or trying to deter birds (like cache-pilfering corvids) from a given area.
-However, jays have been observed employing raptor-mimicking calls without the presence of other birds, making the precise adaptive reason for this behavior unknown, though it may be two-fold.
 California scrub jays also summon others to screech over the body of a dead jay, according to research from the University of California, Davis.
 The birds' cacophonous "funerals" can last for up to half an hour.